 Walk The Peace Bridge

-The Peace Bridge is, surprisingly, a bridge but the architecture continues the trend towards curvy geometrical shapes that don’t belong on a bridge.
+The design of the Peace Bridge continues the trend towards curvy geometrical shapes.

-The bridge resembles a bow or a wave if you look at it from a 90-degree angle and the smooth lines seem at odds with and completely at home in the Tbilisi neighbourhood.
-The bridge was originally opposed by many locals and politicians because of its location, right in the heart of the old city.
+Resembling a bow or a wave if you look at it from a 90-degree angle, the smooth lines of the Bridge of Peace seem at odds with, and at the same time, completely at home in this central Tbilisi neighbourhood.
+The bridge was originally opposed by many locals and politicians because of its location right in the heart of the old city.